FrederikS/vertx-dependency-injection/README.md

 ### Via vertx service proxy

-For the last approach we are trying out the so called service proxies which are offered as a separate module by the vertx team.
+For the last approach we are trying out the so called service proxies which are offered as a separate module by the vertx toolkit.
 How do they work?
-Basically it's almost the same like the approach via the eventbus directly except of less boilerplate code by using some code generation.
+Basically it's almost the same like the in the previous approach except of less boilerplate code by using some code generation.
-Our `Foo` class is the only class untouched piece of code.
+Our `Foo` class is the only untouched piece of code.

 ```java
 import lombok.Value;